Updated: September 24, 2020 3:35:55 pm

 Ajit Agarkar played three matches in the tournament and picked only one wicket, as a result of which was not part of the playing XI in the final.
 The Mumbai bowler retired from international cricket in 2013, after which he became a cricket analyst and commentator.

 Piyush Chawla did not play a single match in the tournament and made his T20I debut only in 2010.
 He was part of India’s World Cup 2011-winning squad.
-Currently, Chawla is a part of Gujarat’s squad in ongoing Vijay Hazare Trophy 2019 and plays for Kolkata Knight Riders in Indian Premier League.
+Currently, Chawla is a part of Gujarat’s squad in ongoing Vijay Hazare Trophy 2019 and plays for Chennai Super Kings this year in Indian Premier League.

 Gautam Gambhir scored a match-winning 75 in the 2007 final against Pakistan and ended as India’s highest run-scorer in the tournament.
 Gambhir went on to score a match-winning innings in World Cup 2011 final and led Kolkata Knight Riders to two title wins in IPL.
 The southpaw retired from international cricket in December 2018, and was elected to Parliament from the East Delhi constituency on a BJP ticket in 2019 national elections.

 Harbhajan took seven wickets in seven games in the 2007 tournament, and then was part of the 2011 World Cup-winning squad.
-Currently, he is a member of the Chennai Super Kings (CSK) squad and also works as a commentator.
+This year he opted out from the CSK squad and also works as a commentator.

 Joginder Sharma got his name in the history books by taking the wicket of Misbah-ul-Haq in the final over of the high-voltage final.
 Joginder played four matches and picked up four wickets.
 Interestingly, the medium-pacer did not play a single T20I after the final.
 The 35-year-old is currently a Deputy Superintendent of Police (DSP) in Haryana.